 One of the things that a lot of builders are stumped about nowadays is the generic sheet aluminum landing gear depicted on old magazine plans.
 Like many other model airplane accessories, aluminum landing gear started out as something one would make at home from a piece of aluminum obtained from a local metal shop.
 Later RC companies started supplying blanks that the hobbyist would bend to the correct shape.
 Later still, various companies supplied pre-bent landing gear in several standard sizes for building planes from 1/2A size up to 60 size, and even giant scale.
 During this golden age a balsa builder could go to the local hobby store and buy all of the wood and various hardware needed for his latest project, including a generic pre-bent aluminum gear in whatever size was needed.
 Those were good times.

-Balsa builders belong to a rare breed in today’s world.
+Balsa builders are a rare breed in today’s world.
 Nowadays most RC fliers simply buy airplanes to fly, and those who like to build tend to use foam board.
 As a result of the smaller market for balsa airplane accessories, most of the landing gear makers have gone away.
 DuBro still makes a generic 40 to 60 size landing gear, and there is a carbon landing gear of similar size available from Graves RC.

 There are still a couple of companies that provide a large assortment of products for balsa builders, the main one being Sig.
 Sig sells aluminum landing gear in various sizes, but you wouldn’t know it by looking at their website.
 The website is kind of a mess.
 The trick is to go to the menu at the top of the page and look where it says “CATALOGS”.
 Download the PDF of Sig’s product catalog, and you’ll find the secret stash of landing gear in the section called “ACCESSORIES”.
 They list all of the landing gears made specifically for their kits and ARFs, as well as a few generic landing gears.
 The dimensions are noted for all of these products.
 Thanks to the guys on RC Groups for directing me to this catalog.